Jeimer Candelario Preview, Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Giants pitching staff ranks 18th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Giants pitching staff ranks 18th in the league.

-- The Giants' 4.01 team ERA ranks 11th across all league pitching staffs.
+- The Giants' 4.06 team ERA ranks 13th among all league pitching staffs.

-- Giants pitchers combine to surrender the seventh-fewest home runs in baseball (151 total, 1.1 per game).
+- Giants pitchers combine to give up 153 home runs (1.1 per game), the fifth-fewest in baseball.

+- Beck will make his first start of the season for the Giants.

+- It's the season debut and his first appearance in more than a year for the 27-year-old right-hander.

 © 2023 Data Skrive.
 All rights reserved.